 Beyond the Madinat Jumeirah hotels, there is Jumeirah Zabeel Saray which is more remote.
-You have to hop in a taxi to get anywhere worthwhile and although you could walk around 15 minutes along the beach one way to the Kempinski and up the other way to the One & Only hotels, there is nothing of interest in the direct vicinity, plus it takes a good 15 minutes to get off The Palm and to the other attractions in Dubai.
+You have to hop in a taxi to get anywhere worthwhile.
+Although you could walk around 15 minutes along the beach one way to the Kempinski and up the other way to the One & Only hotels, there is nothing of interest in the direct vicinity, plus it takes a good 15 minutes to get off The Palm and to the other attractions in Dubai.

 8. Jumeirah Emirates Towers

-A sneaky way to enjoy a cheap beach holiday in Dubai is to stay at Jumeirah Emirates Towers and use their pass for free unlimited access to the beach, pools and kids clubs at Madinat Jumeirah.
-Yes, you read this correctly, you get free access to the Madinat Jumeirah facilities via a shuttle if you stay at Jumeirah Emirates Towers.
+A sneaky way to enjoy a cheap beach holiday in Dubai is to stay at the Jumeirah Emirates Towers and use their pass for free unlimited access to the beach, pools and kids clubs at Madinat Jumeirah.
+Yes, you read this correctly.
+You get free access to the Madinat Jumeirah facilities via a shuttle if you stay at Jumeirah Emirates Towers.

-Prices here start at 550د.إ AED in the summer and 850د.إ AED in the winter and this is probably the cheapest deal and best-discounted rate you will get for any luxury hotel of this caliber that has access to a nice beach complex.
+Prices here start at 550د.إ AED in the summer and 850د.إ AED in the winter, which is probably the cheapest deal and best-discounted rate you will get for any luxury hotel of this caliber with access to a nice beach complex.

 At both Emirates Towers and Jumeirah Creekside Hotel, all room categories enjoy unlimited access to the Wild Wadi Waterpark™.
-There is a free shuttle to Madinat or Jumeirah Beach Hotel, but taxis are cheap at under £10 GBP to this is another option.
+There is a free shuttle to Madinat or Jumeirah Beach Hotel, but taxis are cheap at under £10 GBP, so this is another option.